alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 ## August 3, 2020

 - When suspending a user in the moderator tab twice it removes the suspension
+- Private messages
+    - When entering a private message, user needs to refresh the page to see the message is private
     - When selecting an option from Advanced Visibility, the UI does not show the selection made by the user before posting the comment
     - Advanced visibility selection is not displayed in the UI when coming back to the Advanced Visibility modal
 - Can convert private comments to answers
 - Accessibility bugs